Demi Lovato Moves On From Luke Rockhold To MMA Fighter Guilherme Vasconcelos

 Lovato and Vasconcelos met at Jay Glazer’s Unbreakable Performance Center in West Hollywood, where they first met.
 While Lovato has kept quiet about their new relationship, she frequently posts photos and videos of herself boxing at their shared gym.

-Lovato and Valderrama ended their relationship after six years of dating on-and-off.
-The two stars took to their respective Instagram accounts release a statement about the mutual decision to call it quits back in June.
+Lovato and Valderrama ended their relationship after six years of dating on and off.
+The two stars took to their respective Instagram accounts to release a statement about the mutual decision to call it quits back in June.

 “This was an incredibly difficult decision for both of us, but we have realized more than anything that we are better as best friends,” the statement read.
 “We will always be supportive of one another.
 Thank you to everyone who has offered us kindness and support over the years.”